Growing Zones: 5-10 outdoors(hardy down to -10℉)

 Planting & Care

-Selecting a location: Choose a location that receives a lot of sun, but while the tree is still young, try to limit direct sunlight to 3 hours per day.
+Selecting a location: Choose a location that receives a lot of sunlight, but while the tree is still young, try to limit direct sunlight to 3 hours per day.

-Planting Directions: For warm weather locations, palm trees can be planted pretty much any time of year.
+Planting Directions: For warm-weather locations, palm trees can be planted pretty much at any time of year.
 For colder regions, it’s best to wait until the weather warms up a bit before planting.
-If there is going to be waiting period before you plant, keep the palms roots moist but don’t soak them.
+If there is going to be a waiting period before you plant, keep the palms roots moist but don’t soak them.